ellockwood/BusyBeaver/README.md

 Contributors Could:
 - Add GUI and modify "back-end" code to accomodate
-- Condense or clarify code with the end-goal being an easily undersandable and efficient program
+- Condense or clarify code with the end-goal being an easily understandable and efficient program